corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/Notaries/index.md

 * [CSDE Environment](notaries-csde.md)

-For information on deploying notary virtual nodes in Corda 5.0 Beta 1, see the [Notary Deployment](../../../5.0-beta/deploying/Notaries/deploying-notaries.md) section.
+For information on deploying notary virtual nodes in Corda 5.0, see the [Notary Deployment](../../../5.0-beta/deploying/Notaries/deploying-notaries.md) section.